 Finally, more than half of the words we read are comprised of non-picture words, words that do not lend themselves to mental images (e.g., is, and, the, when).
 If there is no image, there is no thinking or processing; dyslexics often make the right sounds (which appears to be reading) but when they get to the bottom of the page they have no recollection of what they read.

-All three of these components to the so-called learning disability are addressed in the Davis programs (LINK TO OUR APPROACH).
+All three of these components to the so-called learning disability are addressed in the Davis programs (GO TO OUR APPROACH).

-Educators can be made aware of this ability, (LINK TO PREVENTION) they can provide the multi-dimensional 'gifted' thinkers with tools to self-regulate their perceptual talent, they can ensure the alphabet is confusion-free, teach children to read by spelling out, rather than phonetically, and enable students to create images for the meaningless sight words.
+Educators can be made aware of this ability by attending one of our Professional Development Day sessions (GO TO BOOK A SESSION).
+They can also learn how to provide the multi-dimensional 'gifted' thinkers with tools to self-regulate their perceptual talent, ensure the alphabet is confusion-free, teach the children to read by spelling out, rather than phonetically, and enable students to create images for the meaningless sight words, by attending a Davis Learning Strategies Workshop.
 Teachers/homeschoolers can learn this process in two days, ensuring their students all have an equal cognitive opportunity.
-(LINK TO EVENTS).
+(GO TO PREVENTION).

 The dyslexic's brain is gifted - not mis-wired.